jstubbins98-netize/inteiliDOS/inteiliDOS/for_developers.md

 /* Return the next character from the keyboard buffer, or -1 if empty. */ int keyboard_poll(void);

+/* Inject a character directly into the keyboard ring buffer.
+ * Used by external drivers (e.g. the USB HID driver) to share the same
+ * buffer without touching IRQ1 or the PS/2 port.
+ * Safe to call from any context, including timer callbacks.            */ void keyboard_inject(uint8_t c);
 ```

 #### Special key constants